Defining messages and handlers

 Query handlers

-Query handlers process queries and return data without side effects.
+Query handlers read state and must not produce side effects.

 from cq import query_handler